jacobv95/pyees/docs/4 Fitting.md

  - Logistic fit
  - Logistic fit with a fixed maximum value of 100

 The dummy fit will always return a constant function with a value of 1.
-This fit is primarily used to easily plot the data.
+This "fit" is used to easily plot data.

 ```
 F_dummy = dummy_fit(x: variable, y: variable)